 Responses From Real Parents Who Own Huskies

-My Happy Husky reached out to Reddit users who were both parents of young children and husky owners.
+My Happy Husky took to Reddit to ask both parents and owners of huskies.

 We received some excellent, fair responses that will give you the most accurate answer to your original question!